-MySQL doesn't currently support 4-byte UTF8 sequences.
-This makes it difficult to represent some multi-byte languages such as Japanese.
-To try and alleviate this, Connector/Net now supports a mode where binary blobs can be treated as strings.
+Before the introduction of The utf8mb4 Character Set (4-Byte UTF-8 Unicode Encoding) (in MySQL 5.5.3), MySQL did not support 4-byte UTF8 sequences.
+This makes it difficult to represent some multibyte languages such as Japanese.
+To try and alleviate this, MySQL Connector/Net supports a mode where binary blobs can be treated as strings.

 To do this, you set the

 that needs to be done to enable conversion of all binary blobs to

 UTF8 strings.
 To convert only some of your BLOB columns, you can